Malagasy language

 Malagasy is the westernmost Austronesian language, brought to Madagascar with the settlement of Austronesian speakers from the Sunda Islands (about 7,300 kilometres or 4,500 miles away) around the 5th century AD or perhaps between the 7th and 13th centuries.
 The Malagasy language is one of the Barito languages and is most closely related to the Maʼanyan language, still spoken on Borneo.
-Malagasy also includes numerous Malay loanwords, from the time of the early Austronesian settlement and trading between Madagascar and the Sunda Islands.
+Malagasy also includes numerous Malay loanwords from the time of the early Austronesian settlement and trading between Madagascar and the Sunda Islands.
 After c.
 1000 AD, Malagasy incorporated numerous Bantu and Arabic loanwords brought over by traders and new settlers.

 Malagasy is spoken by around 25 million people in Madagascar and the Comoros.
 Most people in Madagascar speak it as a first language, as do some people of Malagasy descent elsewhere.
-Malagasy is divided in dozen dialects between 3 main dialect groups: Northern Malagasic, Central-Eastern Malagasic and Southern Malagasic.
+Malagasy is divided in dozen dialects between three main dialect groups: Northern Malagasic, Central-Eastern Malagasic and Southern Malagasic.
 The central plateau of the island, where the capital Antananarivo and the old heartland of the Merina Kingdom is located, speaks the Merina dialect.
 The Merina dialect is the basis of Standard Malagasy, which is used by the government and media in Madagascar.
 Standard Malagasy is one of two official languages of Madagascar alongside French, in the 2010 constitution of the Fourth Republic of Madagascar.

-Malagasy is written in the Latin script introduced by Western missionaries in the early 19th century.
+Malagasy is written in the Latin script, which was introduced by Western missionaries in the early 19th century.
 Previously, the Sorabe script was used, a local development of the Arabic script.

 Classification

-The Malagasy language is the westernmost member of the Malayo-Polynesian branch of the Austronesian language family, a grouping that includes languages from Indonesia, Malaysia, the Philippines and the Pacific Islands.
+The Malagasy language is the westernmost (Hesperonesian) member of the Austronesian language family, a grouping that is closely related to the Western Indonesian languages.